jgwehr/homelab-docker/services/downloads/README.md

 The custom image "gluetun_port_manager" is a simple shell script meant to request the forwarded port from Gluetun (provided by your VPN) and set it as the `Listening Port` within qBittorrent.
 This is only needed if your VPN randomizes the forwarding port for P2P traffic.
 It may not perfectly capture all errors or situations.
 Your mileage may vary.

+### MeTube
+There are quite a lot of interesting config options: https://github.com/alexta69/metube I don't use these, but there are options to help with downloading private/restricted videos, better organization, etc.

 ### Ports